 Travel Budget: How much does it cost to travel in Europe?

 How much does it cost to travel to Europe?
 How do you calculate a budget to travel in Europe?
 Is it even possible to go travelling around Europe on a budget?

 The answer is YES.
 You can travel on a budget in Europe.

 As a European, I can assure you that you can travel cheap to Europe because I’ve done it already.
 I live in Europe and I’ve done all the heavy lifting for you when I wrote a post about how to plan a month travelling through Europe on a budget.
 I explained my entire strategy (which I have never seen anywhere else) and laid out all the costs.

 Not all countries and cities are equal when it comes to costs.
-What may cost you a meal in Dublin, might be enough for more than 1 day in Romania.
-They’re both in Europe and they are both part of the European Union.
+What may cost you a meal in Dublin might be enough for more than one day in Romania.
+They’re both in Europe, and they are both part of the European Union.

 I believe that each one of us has a different style of travelling and that I can only tell you about my travelling days, for you to use as an inspiration.

 So that’s why I will help you conceive a plan to travel solo to Europe.
 It’s not as hard as you think.
 I’ve travelled alone in Europe a lot and then also travelled solo to the US.
 You’ve got this!